Latest posts by dailygri (see all)

 Distinguishing Characteristics: A stoner with a ponytail.

 Like Ron Paul and success for Kylie Minogue in the U.S., Breckin Meyer is one of those things that’s just not going to happen, no matter how many times it’s foisted upon the public.
 He’s always going to be there, and he’ll keep getting a sitcom or a quirky drama every couple of years, but I think it’s about time that Hollywood gives up on turning Breckin Meyer into a star.
 They gave up on Dan Cortese, and they should give up on Meyer.
 He comes off as an affable guy, but he’s never going to dominate a film, and he’s barely there in FREDDY’S DEAD.
 While he is given multiple personality traits (he’s a stoner who likes video games, and, like everyone in the film, has daddy issues), he’s most remembered as having the worst death sequence in the entire series, that awkwardly combines all of his traits into one mind-blowingly awful sequence involving a pixelated dad with a tennis racket, Freddy spewing “jokes” while wielding a Power Glove, and “In-A-Gadda-Da-Vida.”
 It’s not Meyer’s fault, the character is just boring, and his demise is probably the lowest point of the franchise.
+It’s the culmination of everything that went wrong with the series, as ridiculous scenarios overwhelm anything that might actually create fear or tension.
 Freddy’s wisecracks aren’t even puns — “I beat my high score!” isn’t a joke, it’s just some stupid thing that the laziest of lazy Elm Street fan fic writers would have thrown out.

 Played by: Kelly Rowland